Lacrosse’s Legacy in Akwesasne

 History of the Sport

 In Akwesasne today, lacrosse is an important and vibrant part of our community.
-The game has two forms, recreational and traditional.
-Recreational lacrosse is played all over the world and is either outdoor (field lacrosse) or indoor (box lacrosse).
-The traditional form is considered medicine and used for healing.
-Many of our kids in Akwesasne grow up playing lacrosse, and the growth and importance of lacrosse among female youth were recently recognized by the Washington Post.
+The game has a few forms: recreational, competitive and traditional.
+Recreational lacrosse is played for fun, often called yardball or pick-up.
+The competitive game is played at all levels around the world, and takes place either outdoor (field lacrosse) or indoor (box lacrosse).
+The traditional form is considered medicine and is conducted ceremonially for healing.
+In Akwesasne, most players have experience with all forms of the game.
+The relatively recent growth of lacrosse among Akwesasne girls and women was the subject of a 2016 documentary, Keepers of the Game and a feature in The Washington Post.

 Lacrosse Stick Making in Akwesasne

 Mohawk lacrosse stick making is a tradition and a trade that has been passed down for generations.
-Akwesasne became a commercial hub for making wooden lacrosse sticks starting in the 1920s.
-The Mohawk lacrosse stick makers of Akwesasne once manufactured 97 percent of the world’s lacrosse sticks, an output that went on for decades until the popularity of plastic sticks affected the demand for wooden sticks.
-While plastic sticks made with synthetic materials grew in popularity, traditional sticks made of wood and natural materials are making a comeback because they are stronger and last longer.
+Around the 1920s, Akwesasne became a commercial hub for wooden lacrosse sticks.
+The stick makers of Akwesasne once manufactured most of the world’s lacrosse sticks, an output that continued for decades until a fire devastated one of the main factories.
+Without the high production of Mohawk-made sticks to meet demand, new synthetic materials helped boost the popularity of plastic sticks by mid-century.
+While plastic sticks still dominate the market, “woodies” made of hickory and natural materials have made a comeback due to their strength, longevity, and historical significance.

 Current Lacrosse Stick Makers